maximwowpro/RF-signal-power-meter/GNU_Radio_prototype/README.md

+# TODO: add a note about installing HarckRF drivers

 # GNU Radio prototype
 ##### Here you can see the first prototype of our system, created in **GNU Radio**.
 The Gnu radio _.grc_ file and the _Python_ script are provided in this fold.